satyamsingh-stack/Projects/README.md

-# mini-project
-Will be work on turbo c only
+All the code which are found under this repository will run only on Turbo c